What Happens Once My Application Is Completed

 What if the EAMU has a shorter expiry date than the authorised product?

-Where the EAMU has a shorter deadline than the final use date for the authorised product, this date will be specified in place of the new phrase.
-This may occur for example where the EAMU had a specific data requirement, or where the EAMU has not been supported through re-registration.
+Where the EAMU has a shorter deadline than the final use date for the authorised product, this date will be specified in place of the standard phrase.
+This may occur for example where the EAMU has been withdrawn.

 What happens when a product or EAMU is withdrawn?